 Harry was ripped out his musing when the young girl, who had yet to even give Harry a glance, squeezed two of her fingers into the cage, before Harry could stop her.
-Instead of Hedwig biting the intruder, which Harry feared, his snow white owl leaned its feather head into the girl's touch.
+Instead of Hedwig biting the intruder, which Harry feared, his snowy white owl leaned its feathery head into the girl's touch.
 Hedwig let out a very pleased hoot.

 "You know better than to run off, Astoria," she said wagging a manicured finger at her daughter.

 Astoria slipped her fingers out of the cage, realizing she was in trouble.
-She slumped her shoulders, before pouting.
-"I'm sorry mum, but look at the pretty bird."
+Her shoulders slumped before pouting, "I'm sorry mum, but look at the pretty bird."

 The mother's face softened slightly when her eyes turned from her daughter to Hedwig before turning to Harry, she gave him a polite smile.
 "You do have a very pretty owl."

 Harry looked over the mother's shoulder to see the clock now read 10:41.
 He began wondering if he was ever going to find this infernal platform.
 He felt a pang of fear and sickness at the scenario of Hogwarts that night announcing that the 'famous' Harry Potter had never reached the train.
 The image alone was enough for him to slump his head.
 However, his fears and worries ebbed within when the woman asked him a simple question.